cissagatto/R_MultiLabel_Csv2Arff/README.md

 ## Execute

-argument 1: string csv file name with its respective folder path
+argument 1: string CSV file name with its respective folder path

 argument 2: string arff file name with its respective folder path (no problem, the file does not exist! it will be created here)

-argument 3: range of labels that will be converted to nominal
+argument 3: a range of labels that will be converted to nominal

 ### Terminal
 *java -jar R_csv_2_arff.jar "arg1" "arg2" "arg3"*